 Every fresh Premier League season is an opportunity to make history, a chance to be outstanding.
-Unfortunately for Sheffield United, they're on the verge of breaking a record they did not set out to achieve.
+Unfortunately for Sheffield United, 2023/24 was not their year (to put it mildly).

 Advertisement

-The record for the most goals conceded in a single Premier League season is very much in their sights and they appear to be chasing it with vigour and zeal given their recent form.
+They obliterated the record for the most goals conceded in a single Premier League season after chasing it with vigour and zeal from the first whistle to the last.

-United have already secured the record for a 38-game season, inexplicably managing to make Derby's doomed 2007/08 voyage seem like a pleasure cruise by comparison.
+United secured the record for a 38-game season with time to spare, inexplicably managing to make Derby's doomed 2007/08 voyage seem like a pleasure cruise by comparison, but not content with that honour, they continued to invite every team to have their fill.

 RadioTimes.com has rounded up the teams who have conceded the most Premier League goals in history, and you can see where the Sheffield United Class of '24 rank among the leakiest defences of the modern era.